 Other information about countries

 When a country is not listed, the SECO advises companies to consult the list of sources entitled “Bilateral economic relations”, available on its website.
 This is a selection of free websites containing economic information by country.
-This includes links to the databases, by country, of the International Monetary Fund and the World Bank.
+This includes links to the databases, by country, of the International Monetary Fund and the World Bank (Information on countries (SECO)).